 iPhone 6 and iPhone 6 Plus

-Apple has announced the new shinny iPhone 6 and iPhone 6 Plus.
+Apple has announced on the Apple launch event about the new shinny iPhone 6 and iPhone 6 Plus.
 And, the new iPhone 6 is 4.7-inch device, while the iPhone 6 Plus is a 5.5-inch device.
 Let’s see how they have changed from iPhone 5s:

 The Flint Center has never seen anything like this: Apple’s iWatch certainly one of the most anticipated products of recent years.
 Now it’s here and the company from Cupertino is simply calling it Apple Watch.
 It will be available in early 2015, starting at $349 in the US, with prices elsewhere yet to be announced (a rough conversion would be £220 or AU$380).